 Female: Any athlete who identifies as female.

-Non-binary/other: Any athlete who does not identify exclusively as male or female.
+Other: Any athlete who does not identify exclusively as male or female.
+This includes any non-binary athletes and any athlete who prefers not to disclose their gender.

 UAG at Nationals